edvalas/Reflection-Project/README.md

 3. Add java source code
 4. Add a jar file that you want to analyse to the project solution
 5. Add external jars to build path if needed
-7. In runner class type in the name of the full file eg. "string-serive.jar" to pass the file to MetricImpl object.
+7. In runner class type in the name of the full file eg. "java-jar.jar" to pass the file to MetricImpl object.